 Problem: Too Much Salt

-When water or soil has too much salt, crops suffer.
-Salts can accumulate in the root zone and destroy soil structure.
-Most crop plants cannot tolerate high salt levels, which place limits on the productivity of affected soils.
+When water or soil has too much salt, plant suffers.
+Salts can accumulate in the root zone and damage the soil structure.
+Most crop plants cannot tolerate high salt levels, which place limits on the productivity of affected soils, damaging the plants.

 About 1/3 of all soils in arid and semiarid regions of the United States have salt accumulation, primarily the anions Cl-, SO42-, and HCO3- of the cations Ca2+, K+, Mg2+, and Na+.
 Salt buildup is an existing or potential danger on all irrigated land.